Written by: Guest | Best Company Editorial Team

 Medical research on the effects of CBD on cats is very limited compared to studies conducted on dogs.
 However, a study was published online in October of 2019 that looked at the effects on healthy cats and dogs over a 12 week period.
 As with the previous studies, the animals were given 2 mg of ElleVet CBD +CBDA oil, orally, every 12 hrs.

 Though one cat had a rise in its ALT liver levels, the rest of the test subjects showed no clinically significant alterations.
 After the cats were dosed orally with the CBD oil, they showed excess licking and head shaking, but it's likely they just didn’t like the feel/taste of the CBD oil in their mouth.
 The chemical analysis for the cats also showed that the oral absorption rate was far lower than that of the dogs.
-This leads one to believe that the dosage for cats will differ compared to dogs and more research is needed to fully understand the facts for cats.
+This leads one to believe that the dosage for cats will differ compared to dogs and more research is needed to fully understand the cats.

 Do your research